aqjnet/aqjnet/README.md

 - 👀 I’m interested in progressing with Github, teraform, python - DevSecOps!
 - 🌱 I’m currently learning DevSecOPS

-- 📫 How to reach me: PR
+- 📫 How to reach me: PR this file :)

 <!---